 Expansion of our hands-on ministry to groups like the Lincoln Park Shelter and the Night Ministry, is one of Reverend McCracken’s greatest legacies at PRPC.
 In his memory, the session has named PRPC’s “hands-on ministry,” the “Reverend James P. McCracken Memorial Ministry.”

 On June 30, 2013, Rev. James McCracken retired and a season of transition began for PRPC.
-PRPC was led by seveal interim pastors.
+PRPC was led by several interim pastors.
 The Reverend Dr. Donald R. Dempsey served as our Interim Senior Pastor for most of 2014.
 Aaron Higashi, Director of Youth and Family Ministries, Amy Schaetzlein, Director of Sunday School, Dr. Roger Scanlan, Director of Music, Bert Adams, Organist, and Ms. Linda Thomas, Chancel Bell Choir Director, all provided wonderful leadership during this time of transition.

 The search for a new senior pastor came to a formal conclusion when Rev. Josh Erickson accepted the call to be our 6th senior pastor in early February 2015.
 Rev. Erickson began serving as our senior pastor on Easter Sunday of 2015.
-In the last summer of 2015 we celebrated the retirement of Dr. Roger Scalan.
+In the summer of 2015, we celebrated the retirement of Dr. Roger Scalan.
 In the Fall of 2015, Ms. Linda Thomas was promoted to the role of Director of Music and Bell Choir.
-In April of 2016, we welcome Anne Maffitt to the staff as our new Director of Youth, Missions, and Outreach Ministries.
+In April of 2016, we welcomed Anne Maffitt to the staff as our new Director of Youth, Missions, and Outreach Ministries.